 - Now turn your attention to the breath.
 See if you can be mindful of your breathing.

 - Breathing in, you’re aware that you’re breathing in.
 Breathing out, you’re aware that you’re breathing out.
 You may also be aware of the gaps between inhale and exhale.

 - Maintain your mindful focus for a few minutes or more.

 - When it’s time to stop, benevolently take note of how you feel.

 That’s it!
 Just a few minutes of maintaining attention on the breath and letting go of the busy-ness, and you’re refreshed and centered.

 There’s plenty of information out there to help get you going on your mindful journey.
-Mindworks app and website is one great resource with clear, progressive instructions for mindfulness and awareness meditation.
+Mindworks Meditation Courses is one great resource with clear, progressive instructions for mindfulness and awareness meditation.
 Mindworks offers advice by world-renowned teachers on how to integrate your practice into your everyday life.
-And we keep it fresh with new videos, new blogs, a Daily Cup meditation and lots more.
 Mindworks has everything you need to get you started and keep you going.